shashwatbahuguna/multi-threaded-server/README.md

 (
-  Sleep for 2 sec command is given by 100 clients simultaneuosly to server with 20 threads Concurrency is Evident Since tasks are completed in 4 sets of 5, taking a total of 10 secs.
+  Sleep for 2 sec command is given by 100 clients simultaneuosly to server with 20 threads Concurrency is Evident Since tasks are completed in 5 sets of 20 clients, taking a total of 10 secs.
   (Would have been 200 seconds in single threaded handling.)
 )